Inside Salon D Dallas

 I cannot control the varieties of solution strengths, application timing, and strands so easily.
 Additionally.
 It is impossible for me to know if any bleach mistakes were covered with toner or color. such areas will immediately begin degrading and an emergency rinse is necessary at that moment to prevent damage.

-Japanese is not safe for previously bleached hair as it is not possible to determine if any over-bleaching has been covered with color or toning.
-Especially on naturally dark hair.
+Japanese is not generally safe for previously bleached hair as it is difficult to determine if any over-bleaching has been covered with color or toning.
+Especially on colored and toned dark hair.
+I straighten bleached hair on a case-by-case basis.
+I have alkali reducers which I can add to my formulas for controlled timing which are gentler and give me more control with my timing for gorgeous, safe results.

 I no longer straighten hair that's been colored at home due to high risk of overprocessed hair.
 Clients aren't skilled at proper application of color.
 The solution will cause the over processed strands or areas to glow a bright yellow which indicates degradation of hair (due to over processed hair).
 Emergency rinse is necessary.